 From the time she was young, Natalia knew she had a vocation.
 “I felt my call when I was about 12,” she says.
 “From that time, I always knew I wanted to become a religious.”
 You'll want to read about Sr. Natalia's decades of ministries as a religious.

 When Irma graduated from Notre Dame High School in Alameda, she knew one thing for certain–she wanted to teach music.
 She also liked the Sisters who had taught her and thought that maybe becoming a Sister was a path she should try.
 Find out where this path has led her.

-While inspired by St. Julie Billiart’s simplicity and loving spirit, Phyllis wasn’t attracted to religious groups and felt she wasn’t “Sister material.”
-It turns out she was Sister material and you’ll enjoy reading about her 50+ years of ministry!
+While inspired by St. Julie Billiart’s simplicity and loving spirit, Phyllis wasn’t attracted to religious groups and felt she wasn't "Sister material."
+It turns out she was Sister material and you'll enjoy reading about her six decades of ministry!

 “There was no doubt in my mind that I was supposed to become a Sister of Notre Dame, but never in my wildest dreams did I think I’d stay for 50 years!”
 You'll enjoy reading about her 60 years of ministries.